 - In some countries, try to avoid drinks with ice.

 Put together a wellness pack to bring with you on your travels.

 - Any prescription medicine (enough to last three months).
 A physician's note is also recommended to bring along with your medication.

-Avoid any high-risk activity that may expose you to injury, and always use sound judgment when engaging a new city at night.
-Studying abroad is an incredibly rewarding experience, and being mentally and physically prepared throughout your journey will guarantee that you have the best experience possible.
+Avoid any high-risk activity that may expose you to injury, and always use sound judgment when being in a new city at night.
+Studying abroad is an incredibly rewarding experience, and being mentally and physically prepared throughout your journey will help you have the best experience possible.